A character-building issue

 The crisis has forced the world to stop and think.
 “The last global crisis didn’t change the world.
 But this one could,” wrote one business commentator.
 With a global recession quite certain, the stakes are literally life or death as we decide the path forward.
 If not “a crisis of capitalism,” the commentator continued, “it might better be understood as the sort of world-making event that allows for new economic and intellectual beginnings.”

 That’s what this issue of IESE Business School Insight provides: food for thought on where the governance models that have guided our companies may need to go next.
-Our report, completed just as the coronavirus was declared a global pandemic, continues an important conversation that for IESE began long ago; that was given fresh impetus by the U.S. Business Roundtable and Davos manifestos; and that now seems of utmost urgency as we adjust our businesses and societies to the new normal.
+Our report, completed just as the coronavirus was declared a pandemic, continues an important conversation that for IESE began long ago; that was given fresh impetus by the U.S. Business Roundtable and Davos manifestos; and that now seems of utmost urgency as we adjust our businesses and societies to the new normal.

 Many of us have more time than usual to read and reflect.
 So, as you read this report, reflect on the timeless lessons for leadership contained therein that can serve you as you write your own story going forward.
 Above all, use this crisis to show your true character.

 A conversation around the purpose of business was already underway when the coronavirus hit.
 For many, this global crisis marks a before and an after.
 What are the issues that executives and directors need to reflect on now, as they look for purpose beyond profits in a radically altered business environment?